saecki/alco/README.md

     -a, --reload-all
             Reload all additional colorschemes

+    -A, --reload-alacritty
+            Also reload alacritty updating the configuration file

         --alacritty-file <file>
             The alacritty configuration file which will updated [default:
             ~/.config/alacritty/alacritty.yml]

+        --alacritty-in-file <file>
+            The alacritty configuration file which will updated [default:
+            ~/.config/alacritty/alacritty.yml.in]

         --alacritty-selector <file>
-            The alacritty selector file which contains a colorscheme mapping [default:
+            The alacritty selector file which contains a colorscheme mapping [default: ~/.config/alco/alacritty-selector.yml]
-            ~/.config/alco/alacritty-selector.yml]

     -c, --config-file <file>
             Alco's configuration file [default: ~/.config/alco/alco.yml]

     -C, --colorscheme-file <file>
-            The file that contains a list of colorschemes [default: ~/.config/alco/colors.yml]
+            The file that contains a list of colorschemes [default:
+            ~/.config/alco/colors.yml]

         --cmus-selector <file>
-            The cmus selector file which contains a colorscheme mapping [default:
+            The cmus selector file which contains a colorscheme mapping [default: ~/.config/alco/cmus-selector.yml]
-            ~/.config/alco/cmus-selector.yml]

     -d, --reload-delta
             Also reload delta by updating the configuration file